 |Further details outdoors|

 Adjacent to our house, there is a private patio, which has area for BBQ and comfortable wooden seating with umbrella and table.
-Exterior lighting along balcony and dwon stone steps , with PIR lighting as you arrive into the yard from the drive.
+Exterior lighting along balcony and down stone steps , with PIR lighting as you arrive into the yard from the drive.
+Secure for children and pets.
+Facilities for barbeques, washing line and two parking spaces.
+Bicycles may be garaged.

 Because of its attractive nature, large houses were built in the eighteenth and nineteenth centuries, many now are National Trust properties with interesting gardens open to the public.